- Keeping your body fit and physically active is an essential step in helping to reduce your risk of cancer

 Click here for an example of one BMI calculator that you can use to work out if you are a healthy weight

-It can be easier than you think to increase your activity levels, even if you don’t do much at the moment.
-Making small changes, like taking the stairs instead of the lift or making short journeys on foot, can really help increase how active you are.
+It can be easier than you think to increase your activity levels.
+If you don’t do much now, you can take daily steps to kick start your health journey.
+Making small changes, like taking the stairs instead of the lift or making short journeys on foot, can really help to increase how active you are.
 And it’s never too late to start making a difference.
 Even if you’ve been inactive for years, becoming more active can improve your health and reduce the risk of cancer.

 30 minutes a day, five days a week